simp/pupmod-simp-simp_snmpd/REFERENCE.md

 ### `simp_snmpd`

-The simp_snmpd init class

-This module does not configure the snmptrap service.
+* This module does not configure the snmptrap service.

 Trap service parameters
 SNMPD Agent Parameters